• Skip to main content

 Typically, we charge a fixed fee for each individual interaction or enquiry report of a specific type.
 Additionally, there is usually a setup fee for new projects and programs, and we may also charge for analysis reports and presentations.

-What sort of people actually do the visits and reports?
+What sort of people actually handle the interactions and reports?

 We maintain an extensive database of UK Mystery Shoppers, which includes individuals who handle various types of assignments: